adrianjhpc/cirrus-website/support/index.md

 summary: Ask any questions you have about Cirrus
 ---

-## EPCC Helpdesk
+## Cirrus Service Desk

-The Helpdesk is the first point of contact for all questions relating to the Cirrus facility.
+The Service Desk is the first point of contact for all questions relating to the Cirrus facility.

 Support is available Monday to Friday from
 08:30 until 18:00, excluding UK public holidays.

-The Helpdesk can be reached by e-mail [support@cirrus.ac.uk](mailto:support@cirrus.ac.uk).
+The Service Desk can be reached by e-mail [support@cirrus.ac.uk](mailto:support@cirrus.ac.uk).

 Please try and provide as much background information as possible as this will speed up the processing time considerably.
 Existing Cirrus users will be asked for their user ID, project code, and, where applicable, the commands they are using and the error message they get.

-## How the helpdesk ticket system works
+## How the Service Desk ticket system works

 When a query is submitted by email it is placed in the SAFE query system.